rodrigo-x/PortScanner-Python/README.md

 This Port Scanner was created for the purpose of learning only.

-Don`t use it for evil.
+Don`t use it for evil!

-Be aware.
+Be aware!

 Everyone is welcome to contribute.